Projected gradient methods for nonconvex and stochastic smooth optimization: new complexities and auto-conditioned stepsizes: Stochastic projected gradient methods for nonconvex stochastic optimization

-Finally, the convergence guarantees of AC-SPG rely on the smoothness assumption of the stochastic function (Assumption~\ref{assump_smooth_stoch}).
-However, under this assumption, the lower bound for sample complexity is $\mathcal{O}\left(\epsilon^{-3}\right)$, rather than $\mathcal{O}\left(\epsilon^{-4}\right)$.
-This observation motivates the exploration of further acceleration techniques, particularly through variance reduction, as discussed in Section~\ref{sec_variance_reduction}.
+{ Finally, we would like to point out that the convergence guarantees of AC-SPG rely on the smoothness assumption of the stochastic function (Assumption~\ref{assump_smooth_stoch}).
+However, under this assumption, the lower bound for sample complexity is $\mathcal{O}\left(\epsilon^{-3}\right)$, rather than $\mathcal{O}\left(\epsilon^{-4}\right)$; see the lower bounds in \cite{arjevani2023lower}.
+This observation motivates the exploration of further acceleration techniques, particularly through variance reduction, as discussed in Section~\ref{sec_variance_reduction}.}